joshuaslate/terraform-starters/aws/ecs-fargate-api/README.md

 ### Preparation

-You will need to create an SSL Certificate in the AWS `us-east-1` region, which can be created in the [AWS console](https://aws.amazon.com/certificate-manager/).
+You will need to create an SSL Certificate in the AWS region of your choosing, which can be created in the [AWS console](https://aws.amazon.com/certificate-manager/).

 Create your own `*.tfvars` file for each environment you would like to create infrastructure for, based on the `example.tfvars` file.